-A generous grant from Unity for Autism is funding our OT program again in 2016-2017.
+A generous grant from Unity for Autism is funding our OT program again this school year.

 Giant Steps’ behaviour therapist is a Board Certified Behaviour Analyst (BCBA).
 Using principles of applied behavioural analysis, our therapist conducts assessments and develops individualized behavioural strategies and modifications to curriculum and programming that are implemented by our team and shared with the family and school.
 Our therapist also educates and trains staff in positive behavioural intervention strategies and techniques.

 Giant Steps Toronto/York Region 35 Flowervale Road, Thornhill, ON Canada L3T 4J3 Tel.
 (905) 881-3104

 A member of CASDA The Canadian Autism Spectrum Disorder Alliance

 A school & therapy centre affiliated with the York Region District School Board Registered Charitable # 898362579RR0001